 - Hunt with deadly weapons

-- Risk their lives by serving in the U.S. military.
+- Risk their lives by serving in US military.

 However, they can’t legally enjoy a celebratory glass of champagne at their own wedding.
 They’re adults…..until it comes to alcohol.

 By calling young adults “kids,” many anti-alcohol activists attempt to deny their adulthood.
-This is an effort to justify denying them the right to consume alcoholic beverages legally.
+This is an effort to justify denying them the right to drink alcoholic beverages legally.

-Calling adults kids paints them as immature children who can’t make good decisions.
+Calling adults kids paints them as children who can’t make good decisions.

 Kids or Military Heroes?

 But the United States military recognizes 18, 19 and 20-year-olds as the adults they are.
-Therefore, it grants them great responsibility.
+So it grants them great responsibility.